rundeck/docs/en/administration/configuration/remote-job-execution.md

 ### Load Balanced Execution Policy

-This feature allows Rundeck Pro cluster members to forward job executions to other cluster members based on statistics calculated by the heartbeat process of each cluster member.
+This feature allows Rundeck Enterprise cluster members to forward job executions to other cluster members based on statistics calculated by the heartbeat process of each cluster member.
 Load is calculated for each member based on thread ratio and the percentage of CPU.

-Note: You must be running Rundeck Pro 2.3.1 or a later release to use this feature.
+Note: You must be running Rundeck Enterprise 2.3.1 or a later release to use this feature.

 **Example**